Consensys/doc.quorum-key-manager/docs/Tutorials/ConnectInfura.md

 This tutorial walks you through connecting Quorum Key Manager (QKM) to an Infura endpoint.

-This tutorial connects to Infura to allow a QKM-managed account to interact with a smart contract on the Rinkeby chain.
+This tutorial connects to Infura to allow a QKM-managed account to interact with a smart contract on the Rinkeby network.
 It uses a QKM instance on top of a Kubernetes cluster with an AWS KMS as key storage.

 ## Prerequisites